 The definition of yoga is "Unity."
 It is meant to be a practice that creates a sense of oneness.

 Now, as a yoga instructor, I’ve come to understand how time, along with the balance of yin and yang, plays an integral role in movement coordination and breathing.
-In my classes, I focus on adapting to the mood of the room, helping students find psycho-physical unity through the practice.
+My classes are a mix of slowly paced and short moving sequences.
+I encourage and support participants in finding their way through the class, stopping to clarify moving patterns.
+It is also a place to practice inhibition and direction and to develop psycho-physical unity through the asana's.

 The Alexander Technique offers skills designed to help you recognize what you’re doing with your body and provide tools to create change.
 The work is simple, effective, and doesn’t require complicated methods.
-It’s almost like a way of life, because life is constant and ongoing—there’s always something requiring your attention, whether it's gravity, hand-eye coordination, or eye-foot coordination.
-Developing the skill to recognize and regulate your overall use and functioning helps you become more sensitive to how you’re moving and engaging with the world.
+It’s almost like a way of life.
+Life is constant and ongoing—there’s always something requiring your attention, whether it's gravity, hand-eye coordination, or eye-foot coordination.
+Developing the skill to recognize and regulate your overall use and functioning helps you become more able to recognize how you’re moving and engaging with the world at all times.

 From starting a workout to managing deconditioning and everything in between, having a strong sense of self-awareness and the ability to initiate change naturally is a powerful addition to any fitness routine.

 The key here is that once you begin, the body has already started adapting.
 What’s needed is not more effort, but maintenance—both through active work and through integration with your resting state.
 This is different from simply cooling down after a workout.
-It involves increasing the overall conditioning of your body’s use and functioning, which helps it adapt more efficiently and with less strain.
+It involves increasing the overall conditioning of your body’s use and functioning throughout your day, which helps it adapt more efficiently and with less strain.

 For avid athletes with a regular workout regimen, the Alexander Technique can add nuance to your approach.
 One of the skills the technique helps develop is the ability to be both “within” (aware of your internal state) and “without” (attuned to external factors) simultaneously.
 This balance of introspective and extrospective awareness—or what might be called “multisensory perception”—enables you to recognize key touchpoints within your body’s overall use and functioning.
 These points can help you identify when your movements have shifted in a way that might lead to compensatory patterns or stress.

 Once you acquire this skill, you’ll be able to make real-time adjustments during your workouts, recognizing when changes are needed.
-This helps you decide if you need to back off, or if a more detailed process of change and adjustment is required.
+This helps you decide if you need to back off from your workout, and/or if a more detailed process of change and adjustment is required.

 Deconditioning is often overlooked in workout programs, but it plays an important role.
 Deconditioning refers to bringing the body to a more sedentary state, and it's a process that can be especially relevant for athletes or individuals who have been in an intense training phase.
 For example, actors who have played physically demanding roles may want to transition to a more relaxed, sedentary lifestyle after their performance.
 In these cases, it’s important to recognize how the body is changing and adjust accordingly.